 As playful as he is, it is important not to over-exercise your dog.
 It is important to keep this in mind if you are an avid hiker or runner.

 If panting begins or your dog has difficulty keeping up with you on a walk, it would be best to scoop him up and take him home to rest.

-While the Havanese enjoys being around you more than he enjoys anything else, he is not the dog to accompany you on outings that require lots of exertion.
+While this dog enjoys being around you more than he enjoys anything else, he is not the dog to accompany you on outings that require lots of exertion.

 When it comes to training this breed, expect to be amazed!

 The Havanese is a fast learner and enjoys pleasing you!